Is It Time To Introduce My Puppy To Swimming Or Water Activities?

 Assess the puppy's comfort level with water

 Before diving into swimming, it's important to gauge your puppy's comfort level with water.
 Some puppies may naturally be more inclined to take to the water, while others may be apprehensive at first.
 You can introduce your puppy to water gradually by offering shallow play sessions in a baby pool or a calm lake.
-Observe their reactions and body language – if they show signs of fear or distress, it's important to respect their boundaries and proceed at a pace that they feel comfortable with.
+Observe their reactions and body language – if they show of fear or distress, it's important to respect their boundaries and proceed at a pace that they feel comfortable with.

 Ensure the puppy's safety